 Wildly inventive spaces do not come without a few design challenges.
-Due to the size and make-up of the cable guard rails, our team partially erected and welded the units on-site.
+Due to the size and make-up of the cable guardrails, our team partially erected and welded the units on site.
 They were then carefully removed, factory bead blasted, repackaged, shipped back to the site, and reinstalled.
 Then, to touch up areas that were field welded, Synergi built a portable bead blasting unit along with a covering canopy so as to not damage the surrounding areas during our efforts.
-Our dedicated Site Supervisor completed this process within one shift.
+Our dedicated Site Supervisor completed this process within 24 hours.

 The landscape encompassing The REACH made waterproofing an essential aspect of this project.
-Therefore, we designed and engineered the exterior railing system connections in order to fit within the raised paver system and for execution of waterproofing.
+And so, we redesigned and reengineered the exterior railing system connections in order to fit within the raised paver system and to be easily waterproofed.